 Pro tip: Choose sets in neutral tones for easy accessorizing.

 A flowy skirt and a tucked-in tee is the comfiest way to look polished.
 Add any of these white sneakers or neutral sandals, and you’re good to go.
+If you want to take it up just a bit, wear loafers instead.

 Pro tip: Look for skirts with elastic waists for that WFH comfort factor.